 "Due to the handcrafted nature of our food, variations in our supplier ingredients and our use of shared cooking and preparation areas, we cannot ensure that our restaurant environment or any menu item will be completely free of gluten."

-Be sure to tell your server about your gluten intolerance when you dine out, and inquire about fryer status and preparation methods to determine the potential for cross-contamination.
+Be sure to tell your server about your gluten intolerance when you dine out, and inquire about fryer status and preparation methods to determine the potential for cross-contamination if you're concerned about it as an allergen.